juiyangchang/CarND-Term1-Advanced-Lane-Lines/README.md

 I started by creating the object points in the chessboard `objp`.
 Then the chessboard corners are found from all but the first image in the `camera\_cal` folder.
 Each images is first converted from RGB to Gray scale, then the chessboard corner image points are found using `cv2.findChessboardCorners`.
 The object points and image points of each images are collected in two python lists and fed into the function `calibrate`, defined in `ImageProcessing/process.py`.
 This function returns the camera matrix and distortion coefficients.
 The camera matrix and the distortion coefficients are then passed to the function `undist` to undistort the image.
+Below is an example of undistorted image, in which the origin image was not used in calibration process.
 ![Undistorted Image][image1]